-Our stakeholders are those that have responsibilities to protect water resources (e.g. through the EU Water Framework Directive) or nature areas (Natura2000), and water use and management in general at different scales.

-'Saline' agriculture stakeholders are Dutch coastal provinces Noord Holland and Friesland, companies involved with development of sustainable saline crop cultivation and regional (e.g. LTO Noord) and national institutions (LNV, VenW) dealing with saline agriculture.
+Our stakeholders are those that have responsibilities to protect water resources (e.g. through the EU Water Framework Directive) or nature areas (Natura2000), and water use and management in general at different scales (e.g. provinces Zeeland, Zuid-Holland, Noord-Holland, Flevoland, Friesland).
+Stakeholders that are particularly involved in 'Saline' agriculture are the Dutch coastal provinces Noord Holland and Friesland, companies involved with development of sustainable saline crop cultivation and regional (e.g. LTO Noord) and national institutions (LNV, VenW) dealing with saline agriculture.
 Sustainable saline agriculture is linked with cultivation of algae, shellfish and fish in the project "Gemengd Zilt Aqua-Agrarisch Bedrijf" (started December 2009, Noord-Holland and Friesland).

-Stakeholders such as waterboards (Hollands Noorderkwartier-Waterbeheersplan 2010-2015), VenW (Nationaal Waterplan, 2009), aim at adaptation of water economics to dry/saline conditions.
-This project contributes to technology and economics of new brackish agriculture, generating new job opportunities and saving considerable fresh water volumes.
+Stakeholders such as waterboards (Zeeuwse Eilanden, Hollandse Delta, Delfland, Schieland, Rijnland, Wetterskip Fryslan, see e.g. Hollands Noorderkwartier-Waterbeheersplan 2010-2015), VenW (Nationaal Waterplan, 2009), aim at adaptation of water economics to dry/saline conditions and economic nature protection and development.
+The projects of WP 3 contribute to technology and economics of e.g. new brackish agriculture, generating new job opportunities and saving considerable fresh water volumes.
 HOTSPOTS: Interest in the relationship between water quality and ecology was mentioned by HSOV and in particular the effects of dry years, salt concentrations, and fresh water lens functioning (HSRR, HSWZ).
 Effects on nature, species and restoration after temporal salinity can only be assessed if salt tolerance is well enough known.

 Both for nature (salt as a filter for unpopular species) and for agriculture, plant responses need to be known.
 Poor fresh water availability and its allocation strategy needs to account for the salinity that plants can or can not deal with (HSWZ, HSZD, HSRS).
 Alternative saline cultures were mentioned explicitly by HSRS, and also for nature in this mainport, management costs can be decreased by salt filtering of species.

-Work package nr 4

-full title work package : Water technology as a tool box for self-sufficient regional water supply

-work package leader: Prof. dr. P.J.
-(Pieter) Stuyfzand

-short titles projects

-4.1 Water storage for self-sufficient, regional water supply4.2 Water technology for self-sufficient, regional water supply
+ional scale Application form full proposal • Adaptation to Climate Change full title work package : Water technology as a tool box for self-sufficient regional water supply work package leader : Prof. dr. P.J.
+(Pieter) Stuyfzand short titles projects 4.1 Water storage for self-sufficient, regional water supply 4.2 Water technology for self-sufficient, regional water supply PhD: 1 postdoc: senior research: 4 other: duration: 4 years

-PhD: 1

-postdoc: -

-senior research: 4

-other: -

-duration: 4 years